Internal audits are an essential part of ISO 27001 compliance, so it’s important that you know what you’re doing.

 - A statement from the auditor detailing recommendations or scope limitations.

 The draft audit report should be presented to and discussed with management.
-Further review and revision may be necessary because the final report typically involves management committing to an action plan.
+Further review and revision may be necessary, because the final report generally involves management committing to an action plan.

-For further practical advice, our ISO27001 Certified ISMS Lead Auditor Online Masterclass is ideal for anyone conducting internal and external audits.
+For further practical advice, our Certified ISO 27001 ISMS Lead Auditor Live Online Training Course is ideal for anyone conducting internal and external audits.